Saturday 24th July Reports

 It was there that Cowbridge batted first.
 It proved to be slow progress but nevertheless Ben Wright (56) and Tom Merilaht (29) put on a solid 60 only for a slump to 111-4 put the visitors under some pressure.
 Jack Cropper (29) and Keiron Alison (34 not out) gave the innings a degree of impetus and the score of 183-7 seemed competitive.

 Alas it was nothing like it.
 The home batsmen got their innings off to a flyer and they cantered to victory in 34 overs.
 Quite what would have been the outcome had Rhys Davies, Brett Hounsell and Matt Smart been able to take their places in the starting line-up.
-The Cowbridge XI were disappointed by their performance at Carmarthen and will be looking to make amends at home to Newbridge next week.
-JRB

-The New Mound Members might wonder at the extension of The Mound and what the plan is for it.
+Members might wonder at the extension of The Mound and what the plan is for it.
 The idea is to put a flight of steps on the ground-facing slope with disabled access from the rear.
 A plinth will cover the new top with seating placed on it.
 A safety fence will ensure users will not fall off the platform.
 The project will be complete by the end of the year, but it is highly likely that for the remainder of this season access to the existing seats will be from the car park.
-The benefits of doing this are to save a significant cost, which carting away the soil would have created.
-Furthermore, it can be used as a players’ sitting area or spectator facility and tidy the area, which has rather let down the adjacent surrounds.
-JRB Saturday 17th July Reports 1st XI Report By defeating Ynysygerwn by six wickets on Saturday, Cowbridge Cricket Club’s first XI moved up to fourth in Division Two of the Premier League and kept their, admittedly slim, chance of being crowned champions alive.

 Bowling first without Rhys Davies and Tom Williams, the all-round skills of Brett Hounsell and Matt Smart had the opportunity to take centre stage with 4-17 and 2-11 respectively.
 The Ynysygerwn total of 120 was clearly disappointing for the visitors.
-Led by an innings of strokes of the highest quality by Aman Gandhi (55 not out), it was little more than a practice session.

 Cowbridge’s 1st XI travel to the bottom placed Carmarthen.
 The next four matches are against clubs placed lower than them in the league.
 Lose one and the season is over in terms of Championships.
 Win these four and who knows what might happen.
-JRB 2nd XI Report On Saturday, the 2nd XI recorded an excellent win away at Neath.
-Overlooking Neath rugby field and with an outside birthday party going on, the atmosphere was excellent with music being played throughout.

 Cowbridge ended up fielding first and there were 2 quick wickets; a slip catch by Andrew Walker and a well taken grasp by Martin Jennings at mid-wicket, both from the bowling of Joe Russell.
 In fact with great keeping by C. Jones and fielding throughout, Cowbridge took 7 catches and 1 stumping.
 Joe Phillips was the only player to bowl someone out.

 The Cowbridge bowlers were Joe Russell and Riley Tona, who both took 3 wickets, and Joe Phillip, Ben Smart and Martin Jennings, who all took one wicket each.
-Neath were all out for 170 in what seemed a chaseable total.

 In the first 2 balls of the Cowbridge innings, C.Jones dismissed their opener for 4 and let him know about short pitch deliveries.
 Unfortunately, a great delivery got his outside edge on the next ball.